BUPT-GAMMA/GFMPapers/README.md

 ![](https://img.shields.io/github/last-commit/BUPT-GAMMA/GFMpapers?color=blue) ![](https://img.shields.io/badge/PRs-Welcome-red)

 This list is currently maintained by members in BUPT GAMMA Lab.
+If you like our project, please give us a star ⭐ on GitHub for the latest update.

 We thank all the great [contributors](#contributors) very much.

+⭐[News] We will hold a tutorial about [graph foundation model](https://arxiv.org/pdf/2310.11829.pdf) at the [WebConf 2024](https://www2024.thewebconf.org/)!
+See you at Singapore! graph foundation model.

 ### Contents